Skeeve/PBibFix/README.md

 These are the first two issues this application is going to fix.

-Please note: The application will **not** fix the meta data inside the box.
+Please note: The application will **not** fix the meta data inside the books.
 It will only fix the entries in pocketbook's database.

 ## Compatibility